 A risk-based AML program includes Customer Risk Assessment, Customer Due Diligence, Enhanced Due Diligence, transaction monitoring, adverse media screenings, and various monitoring and screening operations.

 Transaction monitoring systems generate warning alarms in case of any risk.
 With these alarms, companies can detect customers' money laundering and terrorist financing activities and take the necessary precautions against such risks.
 However, every alarm may not indicate money laundering.
 More specifically, transaction monitoring shows a high sensitivity to all unusual activities.
 This situation often causes alarms to be generated even in situations that do not pose any risk.

 What Are False Positive Alarms?

 AML Transaction monitoring is software that monitors financial transactions to identify potential money laundering practices.
 Transaction monitoring systems can increase a financial institution's ability to detect suspicious activity faster and more effectively.
 So, what is the aml transaction monitoring system?
-AML Transaction Monitoring is the most effective way to help the financial institution monitoring financial crimes such as fighting money laundering and detect money laundering suspicious transactions.
+AML Transaction Monitoring is the most effective way to help financial institutions monitor financial crimes, such as fighting money laundering and detecting suspicious transactions.